ory/web/src/pages/blog/modern-application-architecture.md

 ## Application architecture at ORY

-Today, I’m working with the team at Ory to help them architect the next generation identity service.
+Today, I’m working with the team at ORY to help them architect the next generation identity service.

-The Ory team understands these principles, which is why Ory cloud is being designed from the ground up as a modern, service-based architecture.
+The ORY team understands these principles, which is why the ORY cloud product is being designed from the ground up as a modern, service-based architecture.
-As they build Ory cloud, they are utilizing modern development techniques, and modern development and operation processes and procedures.
+As they build ORY cloud, they are utilizing modern development techniques, and modern development and operation processes and procedures.

-This allows them to build a highly scalable, highly available, identity management service for use by all their customers.
+This allows them to build a highly scalable, highly available, identity management service for everyone.

 ## Continue reading